Major Types of Cyber Threats & How to Prevent Them in 2025

 Major Types of Cyber Threats in 2025

-The following are major types of threats in cybersecurity.
+The following are major types of cyber threats in cybersecurity.

 Ransomware remains a leading threat.
 It encrypts a victim’s data and demands payment (often in cryptocurrency) to restore access.
 In 2024 alone, 59% of organizations experienced ransomware attacks, with the average recovery cost exceeding $5.13 million, a 13% increase over 2022.